Is a ginger & turmeric shot really a bug-killer?

 - Lowers the risk of heart disease

-- Can help prevent cancer
+- It can help prevent cancer

 - Can help prevent Alzheimer’s disease